shoui520/shoui520.github.io/docs/2ch.md

 ### Method 2: Buy ＵＰＬＩＦＴ

 Update November 2023: 5ch ＵＰＬＩＦＴ (formerly known as 浪人) is like a 5ch Premium; you have more perks such as heightened spamming abilities and you can post from outside of Japan and with a VPN.
 This used to only allow Japanese credit/debit cards, however their payment processor shift to Stripe has made it purchaseable for people without a Japanese card.
 It starts at $4 for 1 month.
-I was billed £3.21 by `UPLIFT5CH SYNIC +13613321317 US` without any non-GBP purchase fees.
-It was a pleasant surprise they are actually converting the currency.
 However, make sure you disable "自動更新" before you buy!
 There does not seem to be any way other than emailing them to remove your payment details.
 So just don't check that box.

 **This is by far the best way to post on 5ch outside of Japan!!**